oracle-livelabs/oracle-health/smart-on-fhir/4-apex-logic/apex-logic.md

   *Remember to **Save** the page regularly, to not lose any progress!*

-4. Right click on True under Show Risk Factors Dynamic Action to create a new **True Action**
+4. Right click on True under Show Risk Factors Dynamic Action to create a new **True Action**.

     ![Create true action](images/create-true-action.png)

-5. Change the true action as follows:
+5. Change the true action as follows.

   **Identification > Action:** Execute JavaScript Code